WafixChehab/EEG-Controlled-Wheelchair-Clairvoyent/README.md

 # EEG-Controlled-Wheelchair
-Creating a wheelchair controled with emotiv headset.
+This project is about creating a wheelchair controlled with the emotiv headset.
 The project uses simple protoyping tools such as arduinos and processing 3.